grzegorz-jakubiak/grzegorz-jakubiak.github.io/_posts/2021-08-08-the-date-problem.md

 The solution I really like is using `Enumerator::new` to generate a date enumerator.

-Let's see how to implement that:
+Let us see how to implement that:

 ```ruby
 date_enumerator = Enumerator.new do |yielder|